Lu Kala

 Lusamba Vanessa Kalala (born 21 July 1995), better known by her stage name Lu Kala (stylized in all caps), is a Congolese-Canadian singer.
-She is best known for her guest appearance on American rapper Latto's 2023 single "Lottery", which entered the Billboard Hot 100 and Canadian Hot 100.
+She began her career writing music for other artists, being credited on tracks by Jennifer Hudson and Katy Perry.
+She gained recognition for her guest appearance on American rapper Latto's 2023 single "Lottery", which entered the Billboard Hot 100 and Canadian Hot 100.
+Her 2025 extended play, No Tears on This Ride, spawned the viral hit "Pretty Girl Era" and Canadian iTunes number one "Hotter Now".
+In addition to a solo tour, Kala has also toured with Cyndi Lauper and Aqua.